Circuit Upgrade Kit for MXL 990

 - Full-color, step-by-step instruction booklet

-- Cardioid/Omni switch.
+- Internal switch: configure it for either pattern (Cardioid/Omni) or pad when you build the microphone.
 Note that this switch is internal; you will need to unscrew the microphone's base to access it.

 You must supply the MXL 990 for modification.
 You will also want to purchase one of our large-diaphragm capsules.